wp-plugins/spam-hammer/readme.txt

 "My business blog was shut down by Bluehost because the spam attack on my site was..."
 Blocks/Total Spam Attacks: 16,089,759

 == Description ==

 > _"My business blog was shut down by Bluehost because the spam attack on my site was compromising their server performance.
 I installed Spam Hammer and from the moment I turned it on until now, 2 days later I have received none of the 2,300+ spam messages sent at my site and everything is running smoothly."_

 [Install It Now](http://www.wpspamhammer.com/install) or ["Do It For Me"](http://www.wpspamhammer.com/do-it-for-me)

 > _Smashes Spam Comments, Trackbacks, & Registrations (and anything else, with the Tailor add-on) in 31 Languages_

+> _Alert: I now 100% pay for *all* of your sites, even if they are commercial.
+You can now use Spam Hammer at no charge._

 What if... you woke up in the morning, logged into your website, check for email notifications... and spam wasn't there.